School-58-IT-gen-2/Blue_gang/README.md

 The small documentation:
 don't be stupid and everything will work

-To download the necessary libraries:
+To download the necessary libraries, enter:
 ```python
 pip install Flask
 pip install flask_socketio